swiftlang/swift/README.md

 It will auto-create a *lot* of schemes for all of the available targets.
 A common debug flow would involve:

- - Select the 'swift' scheme.
+ - Select the 'swift-frontend' scheme.
  - Pull up the scheme editor (⌘⇧<).
  - Select the 'Arguments' tab and click the '+'.
  - Add the command line options.